PagerTree/pt4-docusaurus/learn/devops/what-is-devops/devops-infrastructure-and-automation.md

 ## Infrastructure Automation in DevOps

 Infrastructure Automation involves using scripts and tools to automate IT infrastructure setup, configuration, and management.
-Automation is essential to achieve the speed, consistency, and [reliability](https://pagertree.com/learn/devops/what-is-devops/what-are-the-benefits-of-devops#id-4.-higher-quality-and-reliability) that DevOps promises.&#x20;
+Automation is essential to achieve the speed, consistency, and [reliability](https://pagertree.com/learn/devops/what-is-devops/what-are-the-benefits-of-devops#id-4.-higher-quality-and-reliability) that DevOps promises.

 **Key infrastructure automation tools and practices include:**